 This straw hat lampshade DIY is such an easy hack.
 I LOVE big floppy hats and I love enormous lampshades!
-It’s pretty natural that, at some point, I was going to try to combine those… I was browsing around for a lampshade for my new living room and realised that all the design I liked were straw or bamboo-based and wavy – suspiciously similar to the hat collection in my barely unpacked wardrobe… If I’m tempted to buy a lampshade that looks just like a hat, I might as well try to make it, right?
+It’s pretty natural that, at some point, I was going to try to combine those… I was browsing around for a lampshade for my new living room and realized that all the designs I liked were straw or bamboo-based and wavy – suspiciously similar to the hat collection in my barely unpacked wardrobe… If I’m tempted to buy a lampshade that looks just like a hat, I might as well try to make it, right?

 If you’re a lover of attention-seeking lampshades like me, you’re going to want to try this DIY.
 Grab your scissors and your glue gun because that’s all it takes!
 You might want to shop around for a hat if you don’t want to take a blade to your hat collection – no judgment, I’m also very protective of my hats.
 I got this one from Amazon, it wouldn’t be very comfortable to wear but, for a lampshade, it is surprisingly sturdy and I love the extra-large brim.

 This post contains affiliate links to products I recommend.
 As an Amazon Associate I earn from qualifying purchases.
 I only recommend products and supplies I love and may earn a small commission if you choose to purchase through my links.

 For this Straw Hat Lampshade DIY, you’ll need…

 - Floppy straw hat (make sure it has a large brim)